Center Camp Performance

 • MOOPing around the Stage (in the audience section & backstage)

-If you are interested in volunteering with Cafe Sound, please fill out our 2018 Cafe Sound & Performance Volunteer Questionnaire, then email Sound-Byte (Cricket@burningman.org).
+If you are interested in volunteering with Cafe Sound, please fill out our Production Crew Volunteer Questionnaire, then email Sound-Byte (Cricket@burningman.org).

 Who do I talk to about getting on this wild ride?

-If you’re looking for other venues on the playa or interested in networking with other performers planning for the burn, try these:
+• If you’re looking for other venues on the playa or are interested in networking with other performers planning for the Burn, try these: